Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

-The case $0<\alpha<1$ (see Section \ref{s:general_a}) is technically more complicated, because this choice introduces an anisotropic scaling in the system for acoustic waves.
-Such an anisotropy cannot be handled as a remainder, being much bigger than the other terms in the acoustic waves system (at least for $0<\alpha<1/2$).
-Then we will treat it as a perturbation term in the acoustic propagator, similarly in some sense to the case $\alpha=0$.
-Also in this case we can resort to spectral analysis methods, and we can symmetrize our system.
-But now both the acoustic propagator and the microlocal symmetrizer depend on $\veps$, via the perturbation term.
+The case $0<\alpha<1$ (see Section \ref{s:general_a}) is technically more complicated, because this choice introduces an anisotropy of scaling in the system for acoustic waves.
+We will need to treat this anisotropy as a perturbation term in the acoustic propagator: also in this case we can resort to spectral analysis methods, and we can symmetrize our system, but now both the acoustic propagator and the microlocal symmetrizer depend on $\veps$, via the perturbation term.
 So, we first need to prove a RAGE-type theorem (see Theorem \ref{th:RAGE_eps}) for families of operators and symmetrizers: the main efforts in the analysis are devoted to this.
-Then, the proof of the convergence can be performed exactly as in the previous cases: again, the limit system is the $2$-D quasi-geostrophic equation \eqref{eq:q-geo_1}.
+Then, the proof of the convergence can be performed exactly as in the previous cases: again, the limit system is identified as the $2$-D quasi-geostrophic equation \eqref{eq:q-geo_1}.

 \medbreak Before going on, let us present the organization of the paper.